gbmyt/pinkvscodetheme/README.md

 .・。.・゜ ✭・.・✫・゜・。.

-This was a fun first attempt at creating a custom theme and will be improved & maintained in my free time.
+This was a fun first attempt at creating a custom theme and will be maintained in my free time.

 ## Screenshots